Grief: Helping Children Understand

 - Children between 2 and 3 years of age are just learning to use words to express themselves.
 Talk with your child using some of the same words he or she uses.
 Speak clearly, but be brief when you explain a loss to your child.
 Give your child a choice whenever possible.
 For example, you can say, "Mommy and Daddy need to go to the hospital to see Grandpa.
 You are going to Aunt Jane's.
 Do you want to put some toys in this bag to take with you?"

-- Children between 6 and 10 years of age do not always fully understand events that occur in their lives.
-They may understand only part of what is going on around them and they may invent conclusions or draw the wrong conclusions about things they do not understand, resulting in misconceptions about what is happening.
+- Children between 6 and 10 years of age don't always fully understand events that occur in their lives.
+They may understand only part of what is going on around them.
+They may invent conclusions or draw the wrong conclusions about things they don't understand, resulting in misconceptions about what is happening.
 They may develop fears, such as fear of death.